hyunique/pineat/README.md

 ##  What I learned

 * Form formation and controll with React
-* Difference between input with and without value attribute in React
+* Difference between input with and without value attribute in React (Controlled vs Uncontrolled input)
 * useState() in React

 ## Possible Feature Updates